Central Region Family Reunification

 SEPTEMBER 11, 2019

 8:00 AM to 3:00 PM • Breakfast and lunch will be served

 SCENARIO TO SPUR DIALOGUE

-1:10 PM – An updated report from officers and medical personnel have revised the impact to closer to 500, with some victims walking around dazed.
-About one-third of the attenders may trapped under the collapse, while other victims are laying near the site of the collapse.
+One side of the stadium has collapsed due to unknown causes, resulting in smoke and chaos.
+Early communications from officers and medical personnel at the scene are estimating about 300 or more individuals may be injured or dead.
+About one-third of the attendees may be trapped under the collapse, while other victims are lying near the site of the collapse.
 Family and friends searching for loved ones are confusing the estimate.

 Civilian vehicles and EMS are transporting and have transported victims away from the scene.
 911 has and is receiving calls.
 Five hospitals have received patients, including walking wounded.

 Discussion about family reunification begins from this point forward.